mamedev/mame/docs/source/techspecs/memory.rst

 eventually be called again.
 It will then give the time of when the second dma will finish, and all will be well.

-It can also allow to reduce said earlier time when circonstances require it.
+It can also allow to reduce said earlier time when circumstances require it.
 For instance a PIO latch that waits up to 64 cycles that data arrives can indicate that current time + 64 as a target (which will trigger a bus error for instance) but if a timer elapses and